dwyl/how-to-choose-a-database/README.md

 - Do you want flexibility in the structure of the data persisted to the your database (schemaless)?
 - Will you be handling large quantities of data?
 - Will you be handling small quantities of data?
-- Do you need to store your data indefinitely?
-- Do you only need to store your data for a limited period of time?
 - Will you need atomicity or not?
 - How strict are you with invalid data being sent to your database?
 (Ideally you are very strict and do server side data validation before persisting it to your database)